How to Write a YA Novel that Supports your Readers’ Mental Health

 There is nothing more empowering to the mental health of young people than seeing themselves represented in the fiction they read.
 Young adults need to know that whatever it is about them that makes them unique is worth writing about and worth reading about.
 If they know that someone has taken the time to write a story about a character who is neurodivergent, or is living with a disability, or is part of the LGBTQ+ community, they will know that these stories are worth telling.
 They will know that they are worthy.
 Again, be realistic, don’t be afraid to write about issues that are less than ideal surrounding these areas.
 It doesn’t do our teens and young adults any good to wrap them up in cotton wool.
 Write about the hardships that these communities face so that your readers know how to deal with them and that they should not have to deal with them alone.
 It is important to avoid inadvertently using harmful language when writing inclusive characters and storylines.

-3) Write environments that give teens a mental safe haven
+3) Write environments that provide a mental safe haven

 This doesn’t mean all of your stories need to be set in tranquil spa-like surroundings, it simply means creating a world that your reader wants to be transported to when life feels tough.
 As a writer, you can do this by writing stories with engaging language, vivid imagery, relatable characters, real dialogue and irresistible plotlines.
 Research shows that positive escapism can calm the mind of negative thoughts.
 Focusing on something outside of the incessant chatter that sometimes goes on inside our minds can reduce anxiety.
 Reading regularly has been shown to reduce stress levels by 60% (learn more here: Why reading can be good for mental health · MHFA England).